-ISO/IEC 27099 — Information technology — Security techniques — Public key infrastructure — Practices and policy framework [draft]
+ISO/IEC 27099 — Information technology — Public key infrastructure — Practices and policy framework [DRAFT]

-The standard will identify information security management requirements for PKI Trust Service Providers (essentially, Certification Authorities) through one or more Certificate Policies, Certificate Practice Statements and (if applicable) ISMSs, according to the information risks.
+The standard will identify information risk and security management requirements for Public Key Infrastructure Trust Service Providers and Certification Authorities through one or more Certificate Policies, Certification Practice Statements and (if applicable) Information Security Management Systems.

-The standard will support the full lifecycle of public key certificates used for digital signatures, authentication and encryption.
+The standard will support the full lifecycle of public key certificates used for digital signatures, authentication and the key establishment/exchange element of encryption.

-It will not address authentication methods, non-repudiation or key management protocols, not attribute certificates.
+It will not address authentication methods, non-repudiation requirements, or key management protocols based on the use of public key certificates.

 It will distinguish PKI systems used in closed, open and contractual environments.

-It will facilitate the implementation of operational, baseline controls and practices in a contractual environment, and potentially open or closed environments also.
+It will facilitate the implementation of operational, baseline controls and practices in a contractual, open or closed environments, using an ISMS.

-It will be applicable to root and intermediate certification authorities, not just those issuing certificates directly to users.
+It will be applicable to root and intermediate CAs, not just those issuing certificates directly to users.

 Content of the standard